aliydgr/ms-thesis/README.md

 4. Apply a perturbation on steady state
 5. Monitor information flow in network
 6. (**todo**) Check universal pattern with calculated flow

+### Seismology
+Information flow in seismology data

+### Financial
+Predict behaivour of companies status in financial market